 The Latinas On the Verge of Excellence - L.O.V.E.
-Mentoring Program supports and empowers young Latinas to strive for success, both in school and in life, through mentorship and health interventions targeted at mental, reproductive and physical health as well as college and career readiness.
+Mentoring Program supports and empowers young Latinas to strive for success, both in school and in life, through mentorship and health education targeted at mental, reproductive and physical health as well as college and career readiness.

 The Latinas On the Verge of Excellence - L.O.V.E Mentoring Program believes that women can do absolutely anything they set their minds to.